MarkGhebrial/ghebrial.net/content/photography/air-and-space.md

 +++
 template = "page.html"
-title = "Photos from the San Diego Air and Space Museum"
+title = "San Diego Air and Space Museum" date = 2025-06-16
 +++

 I took these photos at the San Diego Air and Space Museum on June 16, 2025.
 You may use them according to the terms of the [Creative Commons Attribution-ShareAlike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).